 Geography of Sri Lanka

 The Sri Lankan island is a part of Indian Plate, a major tectonic plate which was earlier attached to Indo- Australian Plate.
-Located in Indian Ocean southwest of the Bay of Bengal Sri Lanka exists between the latitudes 5 degree and 10 degree longitudes 79 degree and 82 degree.
+Located in Indian Ocean southwest of the Bay of Bengal Sri Lanka exists between the latitudes 5 degree and 10 degree, longitudes 79 degree and 82 degree.
 It is separated from Indian subcontinent by the Gulf of Mannar and Palk Strait.
-The surface of Sri Lankan Island is mostly consisted of flat to rolling coastal plains with mountains situate only at south-central part.
-The highest point of Sri Lanka is Pidurutalagala that is about 2, 524 meters high above sea level.
+The surface of Sri Lankan Island is mostly consisted as flat to rolling coastal plains with mountains situated only at south-central part.
+The highest point of Sri Lanka is Pidurutalagala that is about 2,524 meters high above sea level.

 People & Lifestyle